 Highlights of the survey in graphical representation include the following:

-- Insurance Provider Among U.S. Broadband Households with Homeowners or Renters Insurance (top five revealed here:)
+- Insurance Providers Among U.S. Broadband Households with Homeowners or Renters Insurance (top five revealed here:)

 - State Farm